CajunAvenger/cajunavenger.github.io/README.md

 **Import Code** then takes that code written in the textbox and puts it back into the grid.

 #### Overwriting
-If you want to do something like put Galarian Meowth as your favorite Gen 1 gimmick or Heracross as your favorite regional bug, put a filler Pokemon in that position, then click Write Code, replace that Pokemon's name with the one you want, then click Import Code.
-Most Pokemon will just be their names capitalized (HERACROSS), but alternate forms will have a tag (MEOWTH_2).
+If you want to do something like put Galarian Meowth as your favorite Gen 1 gimmick or Swellow as your favorite regional bird, put a filler Pokemon in that position, then click Write Code, replace that Pokemon's name with the one you want, then click Import Code.
+Most Pokemon will just be their names capitalized (SWELLOW), but alternate forms will have a tag (MEOWTH_2).
 You can verify a name by putting it in the grid by itself and writing the code.

 ## Additional Sprites
 Later generation sprites from the [Gen 8 Project](https://reliccastle.com/resources/1101/) and [Gen 9 Project](https://reliccastle.com/resources/952/).